Madlykeanu/Underilla/README.md

     ```
     This will tell Paper to use Underilla's chunk generator.
 21. Copy the [Underilla config](Underilla-Spigot/src/main/resources/config.yml) into `plugins/Underilla/config.yml`.
-22. Edit Underilla config by setting `transfer_biomes_from_caves_world: true`.
+22. Edit Underilla config by setting `transferBiomesFromCavesWorld: true`.
-23. Underilla config: Remove some transfered_caves_world_biomes if you don't want all of them.
+23. Underilla config: Remove some transferedCavesWorldBiomes if you don't want all of them.
-24. Underilla config: Add ignored_block_for_surface_calculation if needed.
+24. Underilla config: Add ignoredBlockForSurfaceCalculation if needed.
 25. Underilla config: Add blacklisted structures if needed.
 26. It's know time to merge your custom world surface and a vanilla world underground.
 Start Chunky again with the 2 same commands.
 Underilla world generation might takes hours or even days if your world is huge. *The magic happends now, Underilla generate default caves then add your custom world surface.
 Then mixt your custom world biomes & the caves biomes from `world_caves` onto the final world.
 Then add structures witch will be placed according to the new surface shape & the new biome mixt.
 Then add the features (tree, flower, ores, grass, gravel etc) according to your datapack.
 Then spawn mobs according to the new biome mixt.*
 27. Once the underilla generation is done, you should do a save of `world`, then check if you like it.